 ** Please note for the September departure, we visit Guernsey first and then Jersey.

 Suncliff Hotel, Bournemouth (June, July, September)

 Situated on the towns East Cliff, the 3-star Suncliff hotels unique position means many of the rooms have stunning sea views.
 All modern en-suite bedrooms are tastefully decorated and there are plenty of public areas where guests can relax.
 The restaurant is traditional in design.
 Leisure facilities include an indoor swimming pool and sauna.

 Located in a pleasant residential area, the 4-star West Cliff Hotel is within easy reach of the resorts beautiful sandy beach.
 The hotel has a bar, restaurant, covered swimming pool with access to the garden and terrace.
 There is also a health club and spa with indoor pool, steam room, sauna, and Jacuzzi.
 The en-suite bedrooms have free Wi-Fi, flatscreen TV and tea & coffee making facilities.

 Merton Hotel, Jersey

-A short walk through a park to central St. Heliers attractions, the Merton is in a quiet residential area.
-Theres a wide range of amenities on site with bars, restaurants and free entertainment, as well as indoor and outdoor pools, sauna, café and gym.
+A short walk through a park to central St. Heliers attractions, the 3-star Merton is in a quiet residential area.
+There is a wide range of amenities on site with bars, restaurants, and free entertainment, as well as indoor and outdoor pools, sauna, café, and gym.

 Peninsula Hotel, Guernsey